geckos-survey/gist-documentation/docs/modules/stellar_kinematics.md

 - A spectral mask is applied, according to the masking file defined by `KIN: SPEC_MASK`.
 See Configuration for details.

-- The module calculates the stellar Velocity, sigma, and higher-oder velocity moments (depending on how many are specified).
-An iterative sigma-cliiping process can be turned on to...
-EXPLAIN HERE.
+- The module calculates the stellar Velocity, sigma, and higher-oder velocity moments (depending on how many are specified, currently up to 6 have been tested).
+An iterative sigma-clipping process can be turned on to clean the spectra.

 - A set of SSP templates must be input.
-Currently, nGIST can accept the MILES and eMILES libraries, the IndoUS library, and Walcher+year templates.
+Currently, nGIST has been tested on the MILES stars and SSPs, eMILES, SMILES libraries, the IndoUS library, the X-shooter stellar library, and Walcher+2009 templates.
+Only the MILES SSPs are included in the default nGIST distribution, though any other library can be employed by writing a read-in module for it, following the example in your `/ngist/gistPipeline/prepareTemplates/miles.py` directory.

 ## Config file input